detain/emurelation/README.md

   - IGDB

 ### 🔁 Schemas and Data Definitions
-- Types to match between sources:
-  - Companies
-  - Platforms
-  - Emulators
-  - Games
-- Sources list will define each source with (* required):
+- Source Definitions list will define each source with (* required):
   - id*
   - name*
   - type*